armel/M5HamRadio/README.md

 Connect your M5Stack to your PC.

 Launch the M5Burner application and select the M5HamRadio firmware for your M5Stack model.
-Be aware, there is a version for M5Core (Basic, Grey, Fire, etc.) with buttons and a version for M5Core2 (Core2, AWS, etc.) with touch screen.
+Be aware, there is a version for M5Stack Core (Basic, Grey, Fire, etc.) with buttons, a version for M5Stack Core2 (Core2, AWS, etc.) with touch screen and an **experimental** version for M5Stack CoreS3.

 Click on the blue Download button.
 Then click on the red Burn button.